selfhosters/selfhosters.net/README.md

 Create or edit a markdown(.md) file in the [/docs](/docs/) folder.

-It's based on markdown, so looking at a [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatshee), and checking changes against a [live preview](https://markdownlivepreview.com/) helps you confirm the appear like you want.
+It's based on markdown, so looking at a [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatshee), and checking changes against a [live preview](https://markdownlivepreview.com/) helps you confirm the changes appear like you want them to.

 ## Start documenting (and seeing changes live)